hoavuong02/AI-hub/README.md

 ## 🔧 Planned Additions

 - 🚫 Ad and tracker blocker
 - ☁️ Backup and restore for cookies and preferences
-- ⚙️ Option to enable/disable AI tabs

 ---